jprjr/luasodium/README.md

 any equivalent "easy"/"detached" variants that `libsodium` has added.
 I think at that point, this library should be pretty usable.

+The issues under the [Version 1.0.0 Milestone](https://github.com/jprjr/luasodium/milestone/1) list out all the functions that will be covered in a 1.0.0 release.

 ## Caveats

 `libsodium` includes functions for secure programming, like allocating